awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

 ------

-   The system returns information like the following:
+   The system returns information like the following\.

    ```
    {